There is a variety of fostering opportunities available, designed to meet the needs of children.

 Long-term foster care

-If a child is already accommodated and can't return to their birth family or if adoption isn't appropriate, we would seek that the child live with long-term foster carers.
-Children who require long-term foster care vary in age, however most permanent foster placements are children over the age of eight and tend to be in frequent contact with their birth families.
+If a child is already accommodated and can't return to their birth family or if adoption isn't appropriate, we would seek that the child lives with long-term foster carers.
+Children who require long-term foster care vary in age, however, most permanent foster placements are children over the age of eight and tend to be in frequent contact with their birth families.

 - families who do not have a strong support system, but can continue to bring up their own child if they know they can have a regular break once or twice a month.

 - existing foster carers who require breaks (for instance a family wedding), or regular planned breaks, such as respite during school holidays (for instance, so they can have a week away with their own children).

 We also have short break carers who enable a child with significant disabilities to have new experiences whilst their family have a break from their caring role.
 We provide full and ongoing training and support to disability respite carers to ensure they are confident in supporting the child with their disability.
 Usually, we match carers for children with disabilities with one or two families to provide once a month respite care over a weekend - this arrangement is often ongoing for a significant period of time, enabling the carer, the family and the child to create an effective and ongoing working relationship.

 Children who need enhanced foster care are usually older.
 They may have experienced varying degrees of neglect, abuse and disruption.
 It is likely some of the children may have lived in residential care.
 As a result, they can present with a higher level of social, emotional and behavioural difficulties.
 These children need carers who can manage challenging behaviour and who can provide a safe home environment with security, clear boundaries, advice and guidance.